ThisIsPIRI/python-tools/readme.md

 ## renameSeq.py
 파일이름을 모두 셀글(숫자)로 바꿉니다.
 Renames a sequence of files so they all have integers as names.

+## sirxegier
+Sirxegier(섞새겨) is a barebones commandline music player script for one specific purpose: **shuffle** all audio files under a directory, and **remember** the shuffled order.
+Written because out of 4 music players I tried, 1 didn't have this functionality, 1 kept hanging after each file and 2 tried to scan my entire home folder without any prompts.

+Features:

+- Shuffle all audio files from one or more directories into one list.
+- Play files from that list(using mpv).
+- Remember the shuffled order and current track.
+- No changes to any directory except the one sirxegier's run in.

+Does **not** feature:

+- Playlists.
+- Reading or fetching metadata.
+- Remembering the current second within a file.

+Dependency: mpv in a Path.

+Might have some encoding issues on Windows.

 ## spaceout
 글 씨 사 이 에 빈 자 리 를 넣 습 니 다 .